Skip to content

 Tax advantages

-Corporations are taxed differently than individuals.
-In Canada, the tax rate on corporations is lower than the tax rate for individuals, and you can find further tax reductions available for incorporated small businesses.
+In Canada, corporations are taxed differently from individuals, and the structure offers potential tax advantages, including income splitting and limited liability for shareholders.
 Whenever you can leave some money in the corporation, rather than transferring it to your personal account, you can reduce the taxes you pay.

 How you choose to pay yourself can also have tax advantages..
 You can pay yourself in salary, dividends, or a combination of both depending on what will result in the lowest tax burden.